thomaswxu/motion-planning/README.md

 The code may be used out of the box with the provided [example arm configuration file](/config/arm_dimensions.json).
 However, you may wish to use dimensions/parameters specific to your own arm.
 If so, it's recommended to duplicate the example file and modify it to suit your purposes instead of editing it directly, which will probably make some unit tests fail.

 Additionally, note that if you significantly change the arm dimensions you will probably want to modify the self-collision checking function in the [Map](./map/map.hpp) class.

+### Obstacles

+The guidance in [Arm Parameters](#arm-parameters) applies.
+Recommended to duplicate the [example obstacles configuration file](./config/obstacles.json) instead of modifying it, or else some unit tests may fail.

 ## Usage